xuyiyang0409/docs/Becoming_Consensus_Node/How To Become A Consensus Node.md

 4. If the message of a transaction ID is displayed, then you have voted successfully.
 Youc an check the number of votes for each candidate by accessing the API.
 (See [Section 6](#6-checking-candidates-and-votes-using-api))

+### 5.2 Voting: Consensus Node Candidates

+For maintainers of he candidate nodes, there are two things to do during the voting process.

+1. ​

+2. Vote**

+   Vote for your own and/or other candidates following the steps in [5.1]().

+3. **Gather Community Support**

+   Campaign for support from NEO communities such as Reddit and Discord, so that other NEO holders will vote for the candidate node.

 ## 6. Checking Candidates and Votes using API

 To check the number of votes on each candidate that has registered, you can use Postman or any other RPC program to access the API.
 (For instructions on how to, see [this document](Using RPC to Call NEO API.md))